manboubird/activator-scalding/tutorial/src/index.md

 After testing your scripts, you can run them on a Hadoop cluster.
 You'll first need to build an all-inclusive jar file that contains all the dependencies, including the Scala standard library, that aren't already on the cluster.

-The `sbt assembly` command first runs an `update` task, if missing dependencies need to be downloaded.
+The `activator assembly` command first runs an `update` task, if missing dependencies need to be downloaded.
 Then the task builds the all-inclusive jar file, which is written to `target/scala-2.10/activator-scalding-X.Y.Z.jar`, where `X.Y.Z` will be the current version number for this project.

 One the jar is built and assuming you have the `hadoop` command installed on your system (or the server to which you copy the jar file...), the following command syntax will run one of the scripts